aschearer/spottedzebra.us/blog/_posts/2017-01-04-Should_I-Make_Letter_Flipping_Word_Game.md

 You have a board filled with letters.
 Move letters left and right to spell words down or across.
 Keep the letters from reaching the top of the board.
 Words are collected in real-time as you form them, triggering chain reactions.

 ## Hypothesis 1: "Sales Hypothesis"
-  > 5,000 Steam gamers wil pay $5 for a fast-paced, letter-flipping word game.
+  > 5,000 Steam gamers will pay $5 for a fast-paced, letter-flipping word game.

 ### Supporting Evidence
 #### Google Keyword Planner